hguerrero/kafka-examples/camel-kafka-connectors/README.md

 a28b5e2868fd        confluentinc/cp-zookeeper:6.0.0               "/etc/confluent/dock…"   8 days ago          Up 13 hours                        2888/tcp, 0.0.0.0:2181->2181/tcp, 3888/tcp
 ```

+>Wait a few moments for all the containers to start.

 Kafka Connect supports a REST API for managing connectors running on port `8083`.
 We can query this API to check the information regarding the _connector-plugins_ and the _connectors_.

 Let's check the plugins available by calling the following command